mineadmin/doc-v3/docs/en/front/base/start.md

 ```

 ::: warning Dependency Installation Errors
-If you cannot install dependencies normally, it may be because the default npm registry is inaccessible.
+If dependencies cannot be installed properly, it may be due to inaccessibility of the default npm registry.
-You can try executing `pnpm config set registry https://registry.npmmirror.com/`
-to switch to the domestic `npmmirror` mirror source (you can also use [nrm](https://github.com/Pana/nrm) to switch sources with one click),
+You can try executing `pnpm config set registry https://registry.npmmirror.com/` to switch to the domestic `npmmirror` registry (or use [nrm](https://github.com/Pana/nrm) for one-click registry switching).
-then delete the `/node_modules` folder in the root directory and reinstall the dependencies.
+Then delete the `/node_modules` folder in the root directory and reinstall the dependencies.
 :::